 - Eye tested record the visual acuity level in the space for each eye.
-Use the Snellen equivalent for a twenty foot working distance. - Visual acuity method record Lea for the type of acuity.
+Use the Snellen equivalent fora twenty-foot working distance. - Visual acuity method record Lea for the type of acuity.
 This information is important for the doctor doing the follow-up care.
-The copy of the screening form that the athlete is provided at the end of the vision program will reflect the type of acuity test used for screening purposes. - Mark pass, fail, or unable to test.
-If the athlete fails either eye at distance, i.e. the visual acuity is 20/40 or poorer in either eye, mark fail for distance VA.
-Do not complete the information for near visual acuity.
-This should be completed at the station that is doing that testing.
+The copy of the screening form that the athlete is provided at the end of the vision program will reflect the type of acuity test used for screening purposes. - Mark unable to test if the athlete could not match or verbalize the symbols.

-Visual acuity

-Pass Not Pass Far OD Unable to test 20 / OS Unable to test 20 /

-O Lea O Other O Lea O Other

-Do no t pass if 20/40 or O Walk up O Walk up

-worse O Light projection O Light projection

-O Light perception O Light perception

-O No light perception O No light perception
+Visual Acuity FAR Right Eye 20 / Unable to test Left Eye 20 / / 🗆 Unable to test O Lea O Walk up O Light projection/Light perception O Walk up O Light projection/Light perception O No light perception O No light perception Other: Other:

-O Other O Other